jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 ## Summary

-When your interface allows you to use a single type, it offers no flexibility, no variance, therefore it's *invariant*.
+When your interface allows you to use a single type, it offers no flexibility, no variance, therefore it's **invariant**.

-If you go through a list of employees and you want to treat them as `Person`, thanks to covariance you can.
+You can go through a list of employees and treat them as `Person`\`s, because they have a **co**mmon trait - ***co**variance*

-If you want to add a manager to a list of employees, you can treat the list of employees as if it was a list of managers, because you're only appending to the list and employee list should be able to handle a manager.
+You can't treat the list of employees as a list of managers, but you should be able to add a manager to a list of employees.
+This way you're approaching the problem from the opposite (contra) side - **contravariance**

 I hope I made this weird topic a bit more clear!